FFTDigitalFactory/DataService_by_FFT_Digital_Factory/README.md

 - Does not share or expose data to external networks

 - Keeps all logs and configurations local to the device

-**This ensures that production data remains protected within the factory environment and is only transferred to external systems if explicitly enabled through the FFT_DataBridge which covers all security aspects.**

 ## Documentation
 [User Manual – FFT DataService](UserManual_DataService_V002.pdf)